 - a.
-Deputies appointed to manage the person's property & affairs matters must keep accounts of transactions carried out on behalf of the person who lacks capacity and submit them to the Public Guardian at times set by the court. - b.
+Deputies appointed to manage the person's property & affairs matters must keep accounts of transactions carried out on behalf of the person who lacks mental capacity and submit them to the Public Guardian at times set by the Court. - b.
 If the person's financial affairs are simple, then records of income, expenses and bank statements may be adequate. - c.
-If the person's financial affairs are complicated, then the records should be more detailed. - 9.8.13 Keep the money and property of the person separate from their own. - a.
+If the person's financial affairs are complicated, then the records should be more detailed. - d.
+Deputies are strongly encouraged to track their management of P's funds and expenses using the 'Finance Tracker' available on OPGO. - 9.8.13 Keep the money and property of the person separate from their own. - a.
 Deputies should keep the person's funds and property separate from their own and anyone else's. - b.
-If a deputy is the person's spouse, they may have agreed in the past to keep all funds in a joint bank account.
+If a Deputy is the person's spouse, they may have agreed in the past to keep all funds in a joint bank account.
 In these circumstances, it may be possible to continue this arrangement but it may not be advisable because it would be difficult to avoid mistakes or confusion. - 9.8.14 Inform the Office of the Public Guardian (OPG) on changes in contact details.
 Deputies must inform the OPG of any changes in their or the person's contact details.

-Al NEE'S STORY
+AI NEE'S STORY

-Ai Nee has been appointed by the court as a deputy to manage the property & affairs matters of her uncle, Eng Tian.
+Ai Nee has been appointed by the court as a Deputy to manage the property & affairs matters of her uncle, Eng Tian.
 She must sell one of her uncle's flats to pay for his liver transplant operation.
 The flat is valued at \$1.2 million.
 Ai Nee's daughter, Mei Fann, has recently graduated from polytechnic and has secured a job as a management trainee.
 She is looking to move into her own place.
 Ai Nee wants to buy Mei Fann a flat and thinks that Eng Tian's flat is ideal.
 Ai Nee plans to buy the flat for \$1.1 million and does not intend to put it on the market.